duzy/smart/README.md

-# Smart (Simple Making ART for large project) (BETA)
+# Smart Make Art for large project (BETA)

-**SMArt** is a new scripting language inspired by `makefile` and designed for doing recursive tasks easily and make constructing large projects easy.
+**Smart** is a command-line utility and new scripting language inspired by `makefile` and designed for doing recursive tasks and constructing large projects easily.
 It's written in [Go](http://golang.org).

 [Documentation](https://github.com/extbit/smart/wiki/Smart-Construction)